srl-ethz/diffPD_sim2real/README.md

 ### Numerical check
 - `elastic_energy` tests the implementation of `ElasticEnergy`, `ElasticForce`, and `ElasticForceDifferential`.
+- `pd_forward` verifies the forward simulation of projective dynamics by comparing it to the solutions from Newton's method.

 ### Quasi-static solvers
 - `deformable_quasi_static_3d` solves the quasi-static state of a 3D hex mesh.
 The hex mesh's bottom and top faces are fixed but the top face is twisted.